 Building an audience first is like creating your very own market segment.

 You’re creating a group of similar people drawn together by your compelling and value-driven content.
-Over time, you develop a deep understanding of these people, and from that knowledge, will very likely gain insights into products they desire.
+Over time, you develop a deep understanding of these people and, from that knowledge, will very likely gain insights into products they desire.

 You should also use your secret sauce with your customer advisory board.
-If they are passionate about it, it’s likely that others will as well.
+If they are passionate about it, it’s likely that others will be as well.

-There is nothing wrong with trying to acquire customers, but when you are starting out you should focus on manufacturing them.
+There is nothing wrong with trying to acquire customers, but when you are starting out, you should focus on manufacturing them.
 It’s too expensive and risky for a new company to focus on buying customers when you could be manufacturing them for pennies on the dollar.

 Plus, I’ve found it to be the best way to compete with the big guys.
-You’ll never have more money than Google or Microsoft, but if you take lean entrepreneur principles and apply them to your business, it will give you a leg up on the competition.
+You’ll never have more money than Google or Microsoft, but if you take lean entrepreneur principles and apply them to your business, they will give you a leg up on the competition.

-So what do you think about manufacturing customers versus acquiring them?
+So, what do you think about manufacturing customers versus acquiring them?